Last updated on March 3, 2023

 • 1 deck box

-• 1 life wheel
+• 1 life counter

 • Bundle of all 5 March of the Machine Commander Decks, with 1 Growing Threat, 1 Cavalry Charge, 1 Call for Backup, 1 Divine Convocation, and 1 Tinker Time